-Final report - end PP period This report contains a synthesis of the accomplished tasks and objectives during the Professional Practice and time sheets.
-PP exhibition: Preparation - after PP period Students will have to prepare a presentation about the experience they had in their Professional Practice PP exhibition: Presentation - Summer School period Students will present their experiences in an exhibition in the Summer School period
+Final Reflective report - end PP period (exact submission date tbc) This report contains a synthesis of the accomplished tasks and objectives during the Professional Practice and time sheets.
+PP exhibition: Preparation - after PP period Students will have to prepare a presentation about the experience they had during their Professional Practice PP exhibition: Presentation - Summer School Students will present their experiences in an exhibition at the Joint Summer School (JS) venue, prior to the actual start of the IMBRsea JS

-9. Agenda for report submission and PP exhibition Cohort 2023
+9. Agenda for report submission and PP exhibition - Cohort 2024

-The final report should be submitted to the IMBRSea coordination office by June 17, 2024, 16:00 CET.
+The final report should be submitted to the IMBRSea coordination office bythe first half of June 2025 - ecat date to be confirmed - it will be announced to all students at the Webinar #02.

 The Professional Practice experiences will be presented during the IMBRSea Joint Summer School.